-The programme for DUPO Symphony’s first concert of 2017-18 is tied together by its French theme.
-There is an ideal combination of the unrecognised and more mainstream; the boisterous and the stirring; the showpieces and the more serious works.
+The programme for DUPO Symphony’s first concert of the year is tied together by its French Theme.
+There is an ideal combination of the unrecognised and more mainstream; the boisterous and the stirring; the show pieces and the more serious works.

-Maurice Ravel’s ‘Ma Mere L’Oye’ will open our second half.
-First written in 1910 as five piano duets for children, Ravel, a master orchestrator, turned the five pieces into an orchestral suite in 1911, before adding another two movements to the beginning and adding in four new interludes in the same year as part of the ballet, which was premiered in 1912.
+Maurice Ravels ‘Ma Mere L’Oye’ will open our second half.
+First written in 1910 as five piano duets for children, Ravel turned the five pieces into an orchestral suite in 1911, before adding another two movements and four new interludes.
 This is by far the most famous of the works we will be playing, and with good reason.
-The sweet, impressionist harmonies and unforgettable melodies make it a very each listen.
+The sweet, impressionist harmonies and unforgettable melodies make it a very easy listen.

-Taken from Emmanuel Chabrier’s 1887 opera-comique ‘Le roi malgre lui’, Fete Polonaise is an orchestral excerpt with which we will finish our concert.
-Ravel was a great admirer of the whole opera, claiming that the premiere “changed the course of French harmony”, and Deborah Mawer points out that from bar 478 of Scarbo, the third movement of Gaspard de la Nuit, “Ravel’s left hand figuration comes not for note…” in the equivalent point in Charbrier’s piano reduction of the Fete Polonaise.
-The excerpt also bears some similarities to La Valse, and will be a perfect ‘showpiece’ to finish what will be an enthralling concert.
+Taken from Emmanuel Chabrier’s 1887 opera-comique, Fete Polonaise is an orchestral excerpt with which we will finish our concert.
+Ravel was a great admirer of the whole opera, claiming that the premiere changed the course of French harmony.
+The excerpt also bears some similarities to La Valse, and will be a perfect showpiece to finish what will be an enthralling concert.

 Important Event Information